Paramedian Forehead Flap Nasal Reconstruction Treatment & Management

 Preauricular skin grafts provide a better match for the dorsum and sidewall but do not blend well in the thicker skin of the nasal tip.
 Over the last several years, the forehead has been found to be an excellent skin graft donor site for nasal defects, including the tip and alae.
 Skin and a few millimeters of subcutaneous fat can be transferred from the forehead to superficial defects of the tip and alae.
 Small areas of cartilage exposure can be covered by the bridging phenomenon.

 A pattern is made of the defect and transferred to the forehead in the right or left temple bay.
 Do not harvest a skin graft in an area that is a possible site for a potential forehead flap.
 Thin the forehead composite graft to the appropriate thickness and suture it in place with 5-0 Prolene interrupted quilting sutures and peripheral 6-0 silk sutures.
-Cover the wound with a light sponge bolus dressing, which is removed with the quilting sutures in 48 hours; remove the silk sutures in 4 days.
+Cover the wound with a bolster dressing, which is removed with the quilting sutures in 48 hours; remove the silk sutures in 4 days.
 Close the forehead with 5-0 clear subcuticular sutures and skin sutures.

 Bilobed flap